-Anyone interested in participating in Greek recruitment must attend Greek 101 to be eligible: Friday, September 4, 2015 in Sykes Formal Lounge (5 p.m. for men, 6 p.m. for women)
+Anyone interested in participating in Greek recruitment must attend Greek 101 on Thursday, September 14, 2017 in Dean Eaton Lounge.
+5 p.m. for men, 5:30 p.m. for women.

-To attend any and all recruitment events, you must meet the criteria outlined below:
+To attend any and all recruitment events (for fraternities or sororities), you must meet the criteria outlined below:

 - Minimum GPA of 2.5